-- study the SOW they have received, - elicit requirements from the mate group to develop a Systems Requirement Specification (SRS) including problem analysis and system definition models, - run individual cost models and discuss differences in final presentation - and document their final SRS
+- study the SOW they have received,

+- elicit requirements from the mate group to develop a Systems Requirement Specification (SRS) including problem analysis and system definition models,

-Each member of the group will be required to run a different cost model (e.g. COCOMO2, CostXpert, etc.).
-This individual run of the model will constitute the third exam for the course.
+- run team cost models and discuss in final presentation

+- and document their final SRS

+- evaluate the SRS from the mate group

 The final analysis of the cost models will be a comparison of the individual models with a discussion of differences in the final presentation.
 Their mate group will be doing these same functions with the SOW they receive.

 Ending User Group Activities: After completion of the SRS and cost models, the mate groups will again exchange documents: the SRS.
 In the User Group role, each group will evaluate the SRS of their mate group.
-A recommended evaluation strategy will be given to you.
+The group shall create an evaluation strategy and apply it to the SRS.